 - 2 → Prompt for consent on the secure desktop

 - 5 → Prompt for consent for non-Windows binaries (Windows default)

 - Exit the Registry Editor.

 Note that the above procedure requires an administrator account to complete.
-If you’ve lost your administrator rights and the UAC “Yes” button is grayed out, it’s a different issue than the one discussed in this article.
+If you’ve lost your administrator rights and the UAC “Yes” button is missing or grayed out, it’s a different issue than the one discussed in this article.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: